Article - Public Utilities

 (c) “Business day” means a calendar day other than a Saturday, Sunday, or legal holiday.

-(2) “Excavation” includes grading, trenching, digging, ditching, dredging, drilling, boring, augering, tunnelling, scraping, cable or pipe plowing and driving a mass of material.
+(2) “Excavation” includes grading, trenching, digging, ditching, dredging, drilling, boring, augering, tunnelling, scraping, cable or pipe plowing, pipe bursting, and driving a mass of material.

 (1) the day on which a legal holiday, as defined in § 1–111 of the General Provisions Article, is observed; or